piratefsh/piratefsh.github.io/_posts/2020-08-08-stained-glass-window-fractal.markdown

   <p><em>First 4 iterations of the stained glass window fractal from my implementation</em></p>
 </div>

-I'm not going to go into the code too much because I still think my implementation could be more elegant.
+I still think my implementation could be more elegant.
 I don't like how I had to [hardcode the drawing for each curve](https://github.com/piratefsh/svg-js/blob/3c14c4440b8970fe6f007414e01b7e0e792b65ce/src/components/Drawing.js#L30)[^8].
-It more closely resembles the common Sierpinski's implementation (with distinct drawing functions for each type of edge) than it does the subdivision approach.
+It more closely resembles the common Sierpinski's implementation (with distinct drawing functions for each type of edge)[^1] than it does the subdivision approach.

 Maybe I'll revisit it again in the future.
 But if you're reading this, consider this an invitation to write a more elegant solution.
 If you do, please write to me at sherminn [at] piratefsh [dot] net.
+Any comments, questions or corrections are welcome to me, just be nice and respectful.

 ---

+[^1]: See 'Existing Solutions' on my [last post](/2020/08/08/sierpinski-curve.html) on Sierpinski's curve.
 [^6]: You can download it at [http://bitsavers.trailing-edge.com/pdf/computersAndAutomation/196308.pdf](http://bitsavers.trailing-edge.com/pdf/computersAndAutomation/196308.pdf).
 Bitsavers does amazing archival work.
 [^7]: It has been suggested to me that space-filling curves were likely explored as a way to cover an area for an attack, which is a chilling thought.
 [^8]: To clarify, I had to hardcode both the spade and the tube curves.